Sir Thomas Troubridge

 On 1 January 1783 he was posted captain of the frigate Active 32 in which he was present at the Battle of Cuddalore on 20 June 1783.
 After moving to the Defence 74 in December he exchanged with Commodore Andrew Mitchell into the Sultan 74 as flag-captain to Hughes in November 1784, and he returned to England in 1785.

 After returning to England at the helm of the Sans Pareil as her prize-master, Troubridge was acquitted for the loss of the Castor and appointed to the Culloden 74 in the Channel fleet.
-On 3 December the crew mutinied whilst Troubridge and his officers were ashore at Spithead, and although Admiral Lord Bridport, Vice-Admiral Hon.
+On 4 December the crew mutinied whilst Troubridge was ashore at Spithead, and although Admiral Lord Bridport, Vice-Admiral Hon.
 William Cornwallis and Rear-Admiral John Colpoys were unable to persuade them to return to their duty, the popular and silver-tongued Captain Hon.
 Thomas Pakenham of the Invincible managed to do so.
-The ringleaders were tried within the week despite being Pakenham’s pledge to the contrary, and on 13 January five men were hung at the yardarm of the Culloden.
+The ringleaders were tried within the week despite claiming that Pakenham had promised that here would be no prosecutions, and on 13 January five men were hung at the yardarm of the Culloden.

-In May 1795 the Culloden was sent out to the Mediterranean, and on 13 July was in the fore of the action with the French off Hyères, losing two men killed and five wounded.
-In October Troubridge was detached in command of two sail of the line and three frigates in a fruitless chase of Commodore Honoré Ganteaume who had broken out with one sail of the line, five frigates, and a corvette.
-Upon Admiral Sir John Jervis’ arrival as commander-in-chief he placed Troubridge in command of the inshore squadron off Toulon, and in a five-month period not one French ship got to sea.
+In May 1795 the Culloden was sent out to the Mediterranean, and on 13 July was in the fore of the action with the French at the Battle of the Hyeres Islands, losing two men killed and five wounded.
+In October Troubridge was detached in command of two sail of the line and three frigates in a fruitless chase of Commodore Honor Ganteaume who had broken out with one sail of the line, five frigates, and a corvette.
+Upon Admiral Sir John Jervis arrival as commander-in-chief he placed Troubridge in command of the inshore squadron off Toulon, and in a five-month period not one French ship got to sea.
 During this time Troubridge also had the good fortune to capture a Spanish ship valued at 30,000 guineas.
 On 10 December 1796 his brilliant seamanship saved the Culloden from destruction when she was driven from her anchorage at Gibraltar in the same storm that saw the loss of the Courageux on 18 December.